PaoloMura/RenderingEngine/README.md

 * flat, gouraud and phong shading
 * mirrored/reflective surfaces

+## Video Demo
+See [this](https://youtu.be/S1HW-HjA97Y) YouTube video for the final ident I produced.

 ## How to run

 Make sure that `GLM` and `SDL2` are installed.
 Navigate to the project directory and run using